A polished art site looked launch-ready. PageLens AI found the trust blockers hiding underneath.

 The fix

-The repair work stayed focused because the report made the priority clear.
-Instead of redesigning the whole site, the 24-hour sprint tackled three confidence leaks:
+The repair work stays focused because the report makes the priority clear.
+Instead of redesigning the whole site, the focused sprint tackled three confidence leaks:

 - Reworked the weak contrast combinations so launch visitors could read the offer clearly